 Neuropathy is caused by injury to the protective layer of fat that covers the nerve or by injury to nerve itself.
 When a nerve is damaged, this is usually called axonal neuropathy.
 When the coating around a nerve, called myelin, is damaged, this is called demyelinating neuropathy.
 For the most part, axonal neuropathy and demyelinating neuropathy cause similar symptoms.
 But there are tests that can determine whether neuropathy is axonal neuropathy or demyelinating neuropathy, and this is useful information for identifying the cause of the neuropathy.

-The information herein on "Peripheral Neuropathy Causes And Types Of Neuropathy" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Peripheral Neuropathy Causes And Types Of Neuropathy" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.